We all want to be happy. To feel content in life. But what does that mean? What is true happiness? Is there even such a thing?

 It's unrealistic.
 And we can't expect ourselves to.

 I consider myself to be a fairly optimistic person.
 Happy a lot of the time.
-But did I feel happy when my mother commit suicide?
+But did I feel happy when I lost my mother?
 Of course not.
 It felt like complete shit.
 Like my heart had been smashed to pieces.
 It sent my emotions spiralling out of control.
 But I dealt with it.
 And have come out of it with a greater understanding of life and myself.

 If a great love who you shared five years with breaks up with you, do you feel happy?
 No. It hurts.
 It can feel like your world is crumbling.
 You possibly feel vulnerable and completely lost.
 But after crying it out you can decide if you keep moving forward, or stay standing still in this space of sadness.